Mitsubishi Outlander PHEV charging

 How to charge your Mitsubishi Outlander PHEV from a public Type 2 Mennekes charging station

-A Type 2 to Type 2 Mennekes cable will charge your Mitsubishi Outlander PHEV at all public charging points.
-An essential EV charging cable for every Mennekes Type 2 electric vehicle to enable safe and secure charging from public ‘Universal’ charging station.
+A Type 2 to Type 1 Mennekes cable will charge your Mitsubishi Outlander PHEV at all type 2 universal public charging points.
+An essential EV charging cable for every J1772 Type 1 electric vehicle to enable safe and secure charging from public ‘Universal’ charging station.

 Most public charge points are now universal; this means the point has no in-built cable.
 The result is reduced maintenance and damage, as well as reduced liability for the owner of the station.